Have questions? - Get in touch

 Also, you will be offered the chance to talk through your options once you are finished or about to finish your course with one of our specialist careers advisors, who will recommend certain actions and point you in the direction of possible ways to keep you progressing in the direction you wish to go.

 The combined HNC and HND in Operations Engineering builds up core skills and provides a breadth of knowledge and specialisation in operations engineering.
-It equips students with the knowledge and relevant qualifications needed to progress onto the third year of a full Honours University degree course.
+It equips learners with the knowledge and relevant qualifications needed to progress onto the third year of a full Honours University degree course.
 It also allows for progression into employment in the operations engineering sector or helps those already in employment further their skills to progress in their careers, specialise in certain areas, and gain promotions.

 The skills you learn as part of the combined HNC and HND in Operations Engineering can provide you with the opportunity to take your first steps into employment in the engineering sector or can help those already in employment to progress further in their careers and gain promotions.